lamhq/tech-notes/pages/devops/aws/5-database/2-dynamodb/1-overview.md

 - You can restore to any point in the last 35 days.
 Latest restorable: 5 minutes in the past.
 - It's done using incremental backups.
 - not enabled by default.

-## Core Components

-A table is a collection of items.

-Each table contains zero or more items.

-An item is a group of attributes that is uniquely identifiable among all of the other items.

-An attribute is a fundamental data element, something that does not need to be broken down any further.

-*For example, a table called People that you could use to store personal contact information about friends, family, or anyone else of interest.
-In a People table, each item represents a person.
-An item in a People table contains attributes called PersonID, LastName, FirstName, and so on.*

-## Scaling

-You have to know the access patterns of your database is predictable or unpredictable.

-There're two capacity mode: provisioned and on-demand:
-- provisioned is for **predictable workloads**.
-- on-demand is for **sporadic workloads**.
-On-demand is less cost effective than provisioned.

-You can switch between the different capacity modes twice per 24 hours per table.

 ## DynamoDB Accelerator (DAX)